SAN FRANCISCO’S NUMBER 1 UBER ACCIDENT LAWYERS

-I am a Pedestrian Hit by an Uber.
+I am a Pedestrian Hit by an Uber in San Francisco.
 Can I Sue Uber?

 Being hit as a pedestrian by an Uber vehicle typically carries the highest damages in the ride-sharing auto accident context.
-California has legislated pedestrian favorable laws to protect foot traffic from negligent drivers, including Uber drivers.
+California has legislated pedestrian favorable laws to protect pedestrians from negligent drivers, including Uber drivers.

 California Vehicle Code 21950 mandates that California driver must yield to pedestrians crossing a roadway within any marked or unmarked crosswalk.
 That law carries a lot of weight in court, putting Uber and the Uber driver at-fault, even if you failed to look both ways before crossing the crosswalk or simply weren’t paying attention while crossing the street.

-If you were hit by an Uber car on the street or sidewalk, the chances are that your injuries were substantial.
-That makes it even more important to your future wellbeing to retain an attorney that normally deals in this vicinity of the law.
+If you were struck by an Uber car on the street or sidewalk, chances are that your injuries were substantial.
+That makes it even more important to your future wellbeing to retain an attorney that normally deals with ride-sharing law.
 Contact the Uber Lawyer to properly evaluate your claim even before Uber’s insurance company can try steering you away from receiving adequate compensation.
 Being hit by an Uber car in San Francisco was not your fault.
 You deserve nothing less than the maximum compensation in your claim.

 Does California’s Comparative Negligence System Affect My Uber Settlement?